ArweaveAlex/arc-pools/README.md

 ```

-## Creating a pool for the first time
+## Creating initial pool

-__First make a directory anywhere on your machine which will contain pool configurations and wallets.
-You can call the directory anything you want.__
+Create a directory for the pool configurations and wallets.
+Name the directory anything you want.

 ```
 mkdir alexfiles
 ```
 Change into the directory you created
 ```
 cd alexfiles
 ```

-__Next, create a pools.json file which will contain all pool configurations for every one of your pools.__ You will edit this file yourself and it will also be modified by the client so don't delete it after running the create and mine commands unless you need a fresh start.
-Put the  following json into the file, note this is an example.
+Next, create a pools.json file which will contain all pool configurations.
+You will edit this file and it will also be modified by the client so do not delete it after running the create and mine commands, unless you need to start over.
+Put the following json into the file.
 Run the init command with a pool id of your choosing, containing no spaces. here is an example -

 ```
-arcpool init russia-ukraine-pool-id
+arcpool init POOL_NAME
 ```

-You should now have a pools.json file which looks like this
+A pools.json file will be generated looking similar to the one below
 ```
 {
-    "russia-ukraine-pool-id": {
+    "POOL_NAME": {
         "appType": "Alex-Archiving-Pool-v1.8-Testing",
         "contracts": {
             "nft": {